 Alcohol alone is known for its ability to lower one’s inhibitions or to produce aggressive and reckless behavior.
 Add in a dose (or two) of Adderall and the effects of alcohol are only intensified.

 If you are taking prescription Adderall, it is recommended that you consume no more than one alcoholic beverage.
 By drinking more, you are putting yourself and those around you at risk.
+If you or a loved is dealing with alcohol addiction, detox centers for alcohol are available to help.

 Health Line: Dangers of Mixing Adderall with Alcohol